tomwheeler/counter-demo/README.md

    execution is complete.
 4. Press Ctrl-C to terminate the process while the count is underway.
    Point out the last number displayed and ask what the next number will be.
-Unlike the volatile  execution shown before, this is a durable execution because of Temporal, so it's going to resume where it left off as if nothing had happened.
+Unlike the normal execution shown before, this is a durable execution because of Temporal, so it's going to resume where it left off as if nothing had happened.